MagniteEngineering/fledge.polyfill/__spec__/interest-groups.md

 After more discussion, we've determined to go back to using the top-level key of `owner` since the only way to retrieve an interest group is through the `interest_group_buyers` key in the auction configuration object and we won't know the interest group name.
 This also allows for the auction to run the `*` (wild card) mechanism in order to allow all interest groups to bid.

-The internal data model will be stored within the browser using an undetermined system of storage (e.g. `localStorage`, `sessionStorage`, `indexedDB`, something else) in the format of JSON.
-Regardless of the technology choice, all choices will require some form of [Cross-Domain Sharing](https://github.com/aviboy2006/cross-domain-cookie-sharing) to exploit the same-origin policy restrictions that the browser enforces.
-There is a [discussion around this topic](https://github.com/MagniteEngineering/fledge.polyfill/discussions/7).
+The internal data model will be stored within the browser using an undetermined `IndexedDB`, and it will require some form of [Cross-Domain Sharing](https://github.com/aviboy2006/cross-domain-cookie-sharing) to exploit the same-origin policy restrictions that the browser enforces.

 ### Model